jbilander/amiga-esp-link/README.md

 It's also possible to get Console output of diagrom displayed from your Amiga to your PC this way.
 No cable needed :)<br />

 No driver needs to be installed on the Amiga side as long as you don't want to replace the `serial.device` that comes with AmigaOS.
 A better replacement is `8n1.device` available in two versions on Aminet here: https://aminet.net/search?query=8n1  <br />
 one is for AmigaDOS 2.04+ (ONLY V37+), pick the correct one for your system.
-I have successfully used the `8n1.device` driver at `38400` baud speed setting on a plain standard A500.
+I have successfully used the `8n1.device` driver at `38400` baud speed setting on a plain standard A500 with some fast ram installed.

 ### Installing esp-link firmware